pratiksha-naikk/Data-Science-Tasks/README.md

 In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.

 Data can be found at http://bit.ly/w-data

+### Predicting Score based on the number of hours studied :

 ### Predicting Test Data :
 | Number | Hours | Actual Scores | Predicted Scores |
 | ------------- | ------------- | ------------- | ------------- |